We're hiring for the Client and Volunteer Coordinator position!

 - Proficiency with Microsoft Excel and Word, Google platforms, and computer-based database systems.

 - Knowledge of basic veterinary principles is desirable but not required.

 How to Apply:

 Please e-mail as one attachment, in PDF format, to firstname.lastname@example.org:

-Position closes November 29th at 5pm and interviews will be scheduled for mid-December.
+Position closes Monday, August 20th at 5pm and interviews will be scheduled for that week.
 Must pass background check.
 No phone calls please.
 PAW Team does not discriminate against any employee or applicant on the basis of race, color, religion, gender, gender expression, national origin, disability, political belief, marital status, age, sexual orientation, class, housing status, veteran status, physical size, or other legally protected status.
 PAW Team complies with all Equal Employment Opportunity and Americans with Disabilities Act laws and regulations in the areas of hiring, compensation, benefits, and job assignment.